Lambert I of Spoleto: Rule

 Louis returned to the Mezzogiorno in 873, the pope having absolved him from the oaths he had sworn to Adelchis in return for liberty.
 He besieged Benevento, but failed to take Lambert.
-After his death, he was replaced as emperor by his uncle Charles the Bald, who reappointed Lambert to his old post in Spoleto (February or June 876).
+After his death, he was succeeded as emperor by his uncle Charles the Bald, who reappointed Lambert to his old post in Spoleto (February or June 876).
 He also appointed Lambert's younger brother Guy as margrave of Camerino with the job of protecting the pope.
 On 16 July, at Ponthion, Charles confirmed the donation of a large part of Spoletan territory to the papacy, but Lambert was still the most powerful lord in the central peninsula and a practically independent prince.

 In 877, Charles died and Lambert supported Carloman of Bavaria over Charles' heir, Louis the Stammerer, for the kingship of Italy and the emperorship.
 Lambert himself entered Rome with the intent of making himself king, but was dissuaded by Pope John VIII.
 In March 878, Lambert and Adalbert I of Tuscany forced the populace to acknowledge Carloman as king.
 The two then besieged the pope in the Leonine City for thirty days and John fled Rome for Troyes.
 At Troyes, he held a synod in which he offered to crown Louis the Stammerer emperor, adopted Boso of Arles as his son, and excommunicated his Italian enemies (Lambert and Adalbert).
 The pope even accused Lambert of desiring the imperial crown for himself, which is probable considering the subsequent history of his dynasty.

 Lambert returned his sights to Capua after this Roman episode.
 He died besieging that city in 880.
 He was succeeded by his son Guy II.
 His brother Guy became king and emperor, as did his nephew and namesake Lambert II.
 The Archbishop of Rheims Fulk the Venerable, cautioned Lambert II against following his eponymous uncle's example.